Catalog and Student Handbook

 Academic Dismissal: Students who do not maintain at least a 2.0 GPA for the semester of reinstatement to the College following academic suspension will be academically dismissed.
 Students who have been placed on academic suspension and achieve a 2.0 GPA for the semester of their reinstatement must maintain at least a cumulative 1.75 GPA in each subsequent semester of attendance.
 Students remain on probation until their cumulative GPA is raised to a minimum of 1.75.
 Failure to attain a cumulative 1.75 GPA in each subsequent semester until cumulative GPA reaches 1.75 will result in academic dismissal.
 The statement “Academic Dismissal” will be printed on the transcript.

 Academic dismissal normally is permanent unless, with good cause, the student reapplies and is accepted under special consideration for readmission.
-Dismissed students should direct a written petition for readmission to the Dean of Student Services for consideration by the Admissions Committee.
+Dismissed students should direct a written petition for readmission to the Dean of Student Development for consideration by the Admissions Committee.

 |Dept.||No.||Sec.||Course Title||Credits Attempted||Credits Completed||Grade Quality||Points|